 At St. Bart’s, Mary Lynn is involved in pastoral care, the preschool, and religious formation of youth and kids.
 She also works with elders in the parish and in local retirement communities.
 In her spare time, she bakes bread, goes on walks, binge-watches Netflix, and works on craft projects.

-Before entering the ordination process, Chris served as Canon for Congregational Development at St. Paul’s Episcopal Cathedral, where his responsibilities included evangelism, newcomer welcome, small group organization, ministry development, communications and stewardship.
-Chris continues that ministry at St. Bartholomew’s where he joined the staff as Congregational Development Minister in September of 2015.
-Prior to ordination, Chris defended people from the IRS as a tax attorney.
-He has served as Chairman of the Alpha Project for the Homeless, a San Diego-based multi-service homeless outreach agency recognized nationally by the President of the United States as the country’s 185th Point of Light.
-Chris currently serves on the Board of Directors of The Episcopal Network for Stewardship, the Steering Committee for Invite-Welcome-Connect, and is a facilitator for Gathering of Leaders, and is a national speaker on congregational development topics including evangelism and stewardship.
+Before entering the ordination process, Chris served as Canon for Congregational Development at St. Paul’s Episcopal Cathedral in San Diego, where he oversaw newcomer welcome, small groups, communications and stewardship.
+Chris continues that ministry at St. Bartholomew’s where he currently serves as Assistant Rector for Congregational Development.
+Prior to becoming a Christian, Chris was a lawyer, specializing in defending tax payers from the IRS.
+He is a past Chairman of the Alpha Project for the Homeless, San Diego’s largest multi-service homeless agency, recognized by the President of the United States as the country’s 185th Point of Light.

-Chris grew up in Santa Cruz, California, considers himself a political junkie and something of a sci-fi geek.
+Chris grew up in Santa Cruz, California, considers himself a recovering political junkie and something of a sci-fi geek (from which he is definitely not in recovery!).
 His passion is helping people integrate their faith and a sense of call into all aspects of their lives while designing a life of purpose and mission.
-He lives in the Bay Park area of San Diego with his husband Joseph Bruglio, their two daughters, Aleena and Gianna, and their two rescued Greyhounds, Marcello and Enzo
+He lives in the Bay Park area of San Diego with his husband Joseph Bruglio, their two daughters, Aleena and Gianna, and their two rescued Greyhounds, Marcello and Enzo.

 The Rev. Bill Zettinger, Deacon and Minister for Adult Education and Technology